thedufer/JSONStreamify/README.md

-`undefined` doesn't exist in JSON, so we handle it the same way as `JSON.stringify` - it will be changed to `null` if in an array, and the key/value pair will be dropped if it is the value in an array.
+`undefined` doesn't exist in JSON, so we handle it the same way as `JSON.stringify` - it will be changed to `null` if in an array, and the key/value pair will be dropped if it is the value in an object.

 ###Everything Else

 All other values will be `JSON.stringify`'d.
-That means that objects, strings, arrays, booleans, numbers, etc. will behave as expected.
+That means that objects, strings, arrays, booleans, numbers, null, etc. will behave as expected.

 ##Buffering